In a world that’s running out of oil, today’s chapter shows how preparation now, and reserves for the unexpected, are important for what’s ahead…

 A THOUGHT FOR TODAY:

-Some things in life work like keys, which unexpectedly open doors that seem to be floodlit with the warmth of happy memories.
-I remember the smiling faces or our youth group that were glowing back at me through the flames on the bonfire.
-You were camped in a valley in the Gold Coast Hinterland (Queensland Australia) and singing familiar songs by firelight.
-With hot chocolate flowing and toasted marshmallows in abundance, it almost seemed impossible not to sing some of the childish songs from our Sunday School days.
-Give Me Oil in My Lamp was one of those all-rounders that was familiar to us all.
-It brought out loud singing and broad smiles, which added to the fun of a really good night…
+Some moments work like keys that, unexpectedly, open doors to the warmth of happy memories.
+Encamped by firelight in a valley in the Gold Coast Hinterland (Queensland Australia), with hot chocolate flowing and toasted marshmallows in abundance, it seemed impossible not to sing some of the childish songs from our Sunday School days.
+Give Me Oil in My Lamp was one of those songs that brought out loud singing and broad smiles, adding to the fun of a really good night…

 While those Sunday School songs and Youth Camps provide fun memories now, in the days before He died, Jesus was deadly seriously about the message contained in the lyrics.
 But what’s it all mean?

-The lamp in this chapter is the state of my heart.
-The oil is whatever to takes to keep my heart lit up and alive, expectant and ready for what my Maker has planned – and all this before the clock strikes twelve. [v6] Up until that moment, half the population in the story that Jesus is telling, will have the time and resources to help the other half of the population get ready.
-When the clock runs out, no-one can turn back to help – not the one doing the inviting, nor those invited in.
-Now’s the time to prepare and it’s all down to the importance I’m placing on it today, and the price I’m willing to put on the oil that’s needed for the wait.
+The lamp in today’s chapter, from the Book of Matthew, is the state of my heart.
+The oil is whatever it takes to keep my heart lit up and alive, expectant, and ready for whatever my Maker has planned – and all this before the clock strikes twelve. [v6] Up until that moment, half the population in HIStory will have time and resources to help the other half of the population get ready.
+But when the clock ticks its last tock, no-one can turn back to help – not the one doing the inviting, nor those invited in.
+Now’s the time to prepare.
+And, it’s all down to the price I’m willing to put on the type of oil that’s needed for the wait.